Aug 20, 2024

 #4: Always Get Multiple Bids

-Getting multiple bids from vendors can give you leverage when negotiating contracts.
+Getting bids from multiple vendors can give you leverage when negotiating contracts.
 Multiple options allow you to compare prices, features, and terms and choose the best vendor for your platform.

 Additionally, having various bids can create competition among vendors, leading to more favorable terms for you.

 For example, when the City of Los Angeles negotiated a contract for a new 911 system, it received multiple bids from vendors.
-By comparing the bids, the city was able to negotiate a contract that met its requirements at a lower cost than originally anticipated.
+By comparing the bids, the city was able to negotiate a contract that met its requirements at a much lower cost than originally anticipated.

 #5: Negotiate Service Level Agreements (SLAs)